BroadleafCommerce/blc-paypal/docs/PayPal-Quick-Start.md

 3. Inject the PayPalExpressCheckoutLinkProcessor into the Broadleaf Thymeleaf Dialect Processors `blDialectProcessors` in your `applicationContext.xml`

-4. Define the `blPaymentGatewayConfiguration` bean with the `blPayPalExpressTransactionConfirmationService` in your `applicationContext.xml`
+4. Inject the `blPayPalExpressConfigurationService` bean into the `blPaymentGatewayConfigurationServices` list in your `applicationContext.xml`

 ```xml
     <!-- PayPal Express Checkout -->